InstituteforDiseaseModeling/laser/docs/calibration.rst

 13. **View Final Results**

     - Forward port to local machine.
-Note that is the first to rely on installing `kubectl`:
+Note that is the first instruction to rely on installing `kubectl`.
+Open a bash shell if necessary.

       .. code-block:: shell